development-astra/thunder-restoration/README.md

-# thunder-restoration – Landing Pages
+# Thunder Restoration – Landing Page

-This repository contains three static landing pages for **Thunder REstoration**, developed by the **Astra Development Team**.
+This repository contains three static landing pages for **Thunder Restoration**, developed by the **Astra Development Team**.
 Each page is designed to highlight a specific service with a clean UI and responsive layout.

 ---